marq24/emacberry.com/_docs/3200-liveshare.md

 ## Share via eMail

 Specify a recipient (or multiple recipients), specify a subject that should be used and additionally specify the content of the email that will be sent by the application.
-Additionally, to your text the app will add (example):
+Additionally, to your custom body the app will add (used location values are just example):

 ```mail